 Shortly after Froggy's memorial service, which was attended by thousands of community members, the Andrea Henderson Memorial Fund was organized by a small group of alumni from the ice hockey team at Eleanor Roosevelt High School, of which "Froggy" was the faculty sponsor from 1998 through 2009.
 Incorporated in January 2011 and recognized by the IRS as a 501(c)(3) charitable corporation, our mission is to raise funding for the education, research, and treatment of cancer.
 To date, we have donated nearly $94,000 to the Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins in Baltimore, MD.

-Please visit our Events page to see how you can come help us celebrate the life of Andrea "Froggy" Henderson, or visit our Donate page to see how you can help us fight the battle against cancer in her memory.
+Please visit our Community Festival or Tournament Info page to see how you can come help us celebrate the life of Andrea "Froggy" Henderson, or visit our Donate page to see how you can help us fight the battle against cancer in her memory.